Xocas17/OpenFlowSDN/README.md

 		add_flows(event,"12.0.0.","11.0.0.",1)
 ```
 #### add_sameNetworkFlows(ev,ipdst):
-This functions has 2 arguments, the first one the event and the second one the destination IP, what I do here is to **set the flows** in the respective switch in order to reach **the hosts** of the **same switch** or network.
-Since the switch port number matches the last byte of the IP destination, I used a for loop, specified the hard timeout and the IP code:0x0800.
+This function has 2 arguments, the first one is the event and the second one,the destination IP.

+It is responsible to **set the flows** in the respective switch in order to reach **the hosts** of the **same switch** or network.
+Since the switch port number matches the last byte of the IP destination, I used a **for loop**  and also specified the hard timeout and the IP code:0x0800.

 Example:
-* add_sameNetworkFlows(event,"10.0.0.")--> This is the root address of the switch1, called from the switch1 condition.
+* add_sameNetworkFlows(event,"10.0.0.")--> This is the root address of the S1 LAN, called from the S1 condition.
-* from 1 to 5 , I set the **myipdst** variable as a string concatenation between  the root address(10.0.0.) and the i number,don´t forget to assign it to the msg IP destination **msg.match.nw_dst** so it would fill the 5 IPs, 10.0.0.1 to the port 1, 10.0.0.2 to the port 2 .....
+* from 1 to 5 , I set the **myipdst** variable as a string concatenation between the root address(10.0.0.) and the **"i"** number.
+* Don´t forget to assign it to the msg IP destination **msg.match.nw_dst** so it would fill the 5 IPs, 10.0.0.1 to the port 1, 10.0.0.2 to the port 2 .....
 10.0.0.5 to the port 5.
-* Finnally, the flow is installed in the switch with **ev.connection.send(msg)**
+* Finnally, the rule is installed in the switch with **ev.connection.send(msg)**

 ```python
 def add_sameNetworkFlows(ev,ipdst):